-One problem that people face when deciding to sell on eBay is where to get inventory for eBay.
-If that’s the case with you, then I have some good news for you.
+One problem people face when deciding to sell on eBay is where to get inventory for eBay.
+If that’s the case with you, I have some good news.
 There are several places where you can get items to sell on eBay.
-In today’s post, we will be going over seven smart places to get inventory for eBay.
+In today’s post, we will go over seven smart places to get inventory for eBay.

 So relax and enjoy.